-4. ACTIONS IMPLEMENTED UNDER DIRECT MANAGEMENT - OTHER ACTIONS a) IT services for Erasmus+ platforms
+5. ACTIONS IMPLEMENTED UNDER DIRECT MANAGEMENT - OTHER ACTIONS a) IT services for Erasmus+ platforms

-The hosting, running and maintenance of some of the Erasmus+ platforms (EPALE, School education platform, eTwinning Central Support Services and National Policies Platform) require corporate IT services of DG DIGIT, and will be provided through a service level agreement.
+Corporate IT services are required for the hosting, running and maintenance of some of the Erasmus+ platforms (EPALE, School education platform, eTwinning Central Support Services and National Policies Platform) and for the development, registration and hosting of websites for supported networks (including Student and Alumni Erasmus+ networks, HERE, ENFPs) as well as hosting of e-learning training modules, development and maintenance of Partner Search Space.
+These services will be provided through a Service Level Agreement with DG DIGIT.

 In addition, for the National Policies Platform, developments are needed to improve the visual presentation of the data.
 These specific developments will be provided through a Service Level Agreement with the Publication Office of the European Union.